oVirt/ovirt-site/source/db-issues/dbfacade-dao-and-transaction.html.md

 ### Can not connect to the database.

-Check that you postgresql service is up
+Check that your postgresql service is up
 If you are using remote database, check Postgres configuration for listening to remote connections Check JBOSS standalone.xml and verify that user/database and all relevant settings are OK